FhenixProtocol/cofhe-docs/docs/devdocs/fhe-library/decryption-operations.md

 ## Understanding Asynchronous Decryption

-Decrypt operations like all other FHE operations in CoFHE are executed asynchronously, meaning:
+Like all other FHE operations in CoFHE, decryption is executed asynchronously.
+This means:
 1. You request decryption
 2. The operation takes some time to complete
 3. The results are being stored on chain, and then you can use them.